 You don’t want the crate to be like a prison cell for your dog.
 That way, they’ll never want to get in and teaching the dog to stay in the crate will be a nightmare.
 Instead, it should be spacious enough for the crate to feel like a safe space for the dog.

-Socializing your puppy means letting them meet all different types of people and dogs in their early years.
+Socializing training means letting your Golden meet all different types of people and dogs in their puppy years.
 This is so that they become less frightened or anxious of real-world stimuli as an adult.
 If a Golden isn’t socialized, the friendly temperament they’re known for may not develop.

 But why is socialization training so important for a Golden Retriever living in an apartment?
 Well, in an apartment complex, the dog is likely to encounter all types of people and dogs.
-You don’t want your dog to be barking at every single person or pet that passes by right?
+You don’t want your dog to be barking at every person or dog that passes by right?

 Socializing a golden retriever is as easy as it gets.
 They’re naturally friend-seeking dogs and it’s actually hard for my golden to not make friends with anything standing on legs.– Tristen19 (Reddit)

 During this time is the “golden period” of your Golden Retriever.
-In other words, it’s the period of time where they are the most adventurous and free-spirited.
+It’s the period of time where they are the most adventurous and free-spirited.
 They won’t be as cautious and will get to meet all types of people, dogs and animals (if you let them).

 By interacting with all people and dogs, they’ll get to learn how to differentiate the good from the bad.
 In addition, a socialized Golden will be better at perceiving whether something is a real threat or a friendly encounter.
 Again, this is crucial in a crowded building like an apartment complex.

-We’ve already discussed how and why mental stimulation is needed for a Golden Retriever living in an apartment.
+We’ve already discussed how and why mental stimulation is needed for a dog living in an apartment.
 And yes, obedience training is a great mental exercise for these dogs.
 However, I want to dive into obedience a little more and discuss why its so important to be mentioned twice.